SEL2201 : Writing the Renaissance

 - Teaching Location: Newcastle City Campus

 The ‘Renaissance’ is marked by a general surge of different kinds of artistic and intellectual activity in Western Europe.
 In England, for example, a new and unique form of theatre developed in London.
-But there were similar ‘rebirths’ in all sorts of poetry, for example the long narrative epic and the much shorter lyric genres.
-In this course, we try to give you a glimpse of the richness and variety of the writing of the period between the mid-sixteenth and the mid-seventeenth century.
-There is a lot of Shakespeare and his fellow playwrights, but we will also read some key moments in English Renaissance epic (extracts not the whole poem!); and we will explore some of the vast realm of the lyric.
+There were similar ‘rebirths’ in all sorts of poetry, for example the long narrative epic.
+In this course, we try to give you a glimpse of the richness and variety of the writing of the period.
+We pay closest attention to its drama but we will also read some key moments in English Renaissance epic (extracts not the whole poem!) and we will explore some of the experimental prose writing composed for a whole new reading public.

 Outline Of Syllabus

-Texts may change from year to year, but we will always have some tragedies and comedies by Shakespeare, and by two or three other playwrights.
+Texts may change from year to year, but we will always have some tragedies and comedies by Shakespeare and two or three other playwrights.
 Epic is most likely to be represented by book 1 of Spenser’s Faery Queen and/or by two or three books of Milton’s Paradise Lost.
-The lyric selection will vary diversely.
+Our prose choices will be taken usually from 'popular' print intended for a 'mass' audience.

 |Guided Independent Study||Assessment preparation and completion||1||44:00||44:00||N/A|